ingeniousambivert/AU-CMS/README.md

 # AU-CMS

-AU-CMS as the name suggests is a content management system for Ahmedabad University , to manage all its events in one place.
+AU-CMS is an event management system for Ahmedabad University.

 ## Installation